puntogris/send/README.md

 - [x] Simple auth(local env)
 - [x] Remote DB to persist links
 - [ ] File encryption
-- [ ] An s3 compatible storage provider
+- [x] An s3 compatible storage provider
-- [ ] Page to see generated links
+- [x] Page to see generated links

 Future TODO's

 - [ ] Mobile app for Android and iOS
-- [ ] Migrate to something like Appwrite/Supabase for mobile compatibility and have auth and a DB built in
+- [ ] Migrate to something like Appwrite/Supabase for mobile compatibility and have auth and a DB built in or create an api for all theses features
 - [ ] Dark mode
 - [ ] Multipart upload